sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-23.md

       (+ 2 n)))
 ```

-Here too, the initial tests with only one run where very inconsistante from run to run.
-I decided to extend the program to run the computation for each prime 1000 times and mesure the result.
+Here too, the initial tests with only one run were very inconsistent from run to run.
+I decided to extend the program to run the computation for each prime 1000 times and measure the result.

 ### DrRacket